lynoapp/mattermost-plugin-lyno/README.md

 - Mattermost server has to be reachable from the internet
 - `EnableDeveloper` has to be set to `false`

+### Logging

+To change the log level you have to set an item in the localStorage called `log` to a log level of your choice.
+For more information read [the docs of ulog](https://github.com/Download/ulog#via-localstorage).

 ## Contributing

 Contributions are very welcome.
 Please feels free to submit a PR/issue.